On Az\'ema-Yor processes, their optimal properties and the Bachelier-drawdown equation: The Bachelier--drawdown equation

-Since $X$ is positive, $Y_t> w(\ovl Y_t)=\gamma \ovl Y_t$.
-The drawdown function $w$ is the linear one, $w(y)=\gamma y$.\\ The process $(Y_t)$ is a semimartingale (local martingale if $X$ is a local martingale) starting from $Y_0=1$, and staying in the interval $[\gamma \ovl Y_t,\ovl Y_t]$.
+The process $(Y_t)$ is a semimartingale (local martingale if $X$ is a local martingale) starting from $Y_0=1$, and staying in the interval $[\gamma\ovl Y_t,\ovl Y_t]$.
 Since the power function $U$ is concave, we also have an other floor process $Z_t=U(X_t)$.
-Both processes $Z_t$ and $\gamma\ovl Y_t=\gamma \ovl Z_t$ are dominated by $Y_t$.
-They are not comparable in the sense that in general at time $t$ either of them can be greater.
-We study floor process $Z$ in more detail in Section \ref{sec:floor}. \\ The Bachelier-Drawdown equation \eqref{eq:bach}-\eqref{eq:bachDD} becomes here
+Both processes $Z_t$ and $\gamma\ovl Y_t=\gamma\ovl Z_t$ are dominated by $Y_t$.
+They are not comparable in the sense that in general at time $t$ either one of them can be greater.
+We study floor process $Z$ in more detail in Section~\ref{sec:floor}.